-Nowadays, everybody is engulfed in social media – you, me, the young, the old.
+Nowadays, everybody is engulfed in social media – you, me, the young, and the old.
 One critical approach to render learning is to reach students where they are, which includes locating social networking outlets that can be used in the classroom.
 While social media inherently combines with subjects such as language arts and social studies, tech-savvy teachers should realise that teamwork can function in any classroom.
-If you are thinking that social networking sites for students are like the regular Facebook, Instagram let me burst the bubble because the best social networking sites for students are certainly not limited to just Facebook or Twitter.
+If you are thinking that social networking sites for students are like regular Facebook, or Instagram let me burst the bubble because the best social networking sites for students are certainly not limited to just Facebook or Twitter.

-The Best Social Networking Sites for Students
+The Best Social Networking Sites For Students

 Defined as a “walled garden,” this platform is advertised as a protected place for teachers and students to collaborate.
 It is simple to use and helps teachers to build an online class environment using a class code rather than an email address.
 It also provides teachers full power over who enters and what is written.
 It’s also absolutely secure.

 Want to collaborate with a platform that brings kids up to date with current events?
 TweenTribune brings students up to date with social affairs, such as the Easthampton teen whose tongue froze to a metal pole and New Jersey Governor Chris Christie’s plan to lengthen the school day and the school year.
 It brings students into the habit of reading the news and helps them to focus on the activities of the day.
 Unfortunately, it contains ads (but which website doesn’t?).
 It just covers the good news of the day– just don’t come expecting the latest on the Syrian crisis.